TEM #023: Long days, short years.

 But first: the application process.

-If you’re preparing to apply in 2024, here are 3 things you can do in January:
+If you’re preparing to apply this year, here are 3 things you can do in January:

 1. Update your resume or CV (curriculum vitae - these are more common for PhD applicants or research-focused programs)